 11.27.2019 | Firm News

-Burr’s Orlando Real Estate Team Involved in Deal to Redevelop Historic Fort Pitt Property
+Burr’s Orlando Team Involved in Deal to Redevelop Historic Fort Pitt Property

-Burr’s Orlando real estate team, led by Partner Keith Waters was recently involved in a deal representing Adam Wonus — owner of Lake Mary-based Atrium Management Co. with co-developer Luke Wickham — senior vice president in Orlando’s CBRE Inc. (NYSE: CBRE) office— to open the renovated Fort Pitt property at 5565 Old Cheney Highway in Orlando in early 2020.
+A team from Burr’s Orlando office was recently involved in a deal representing Adam Wonus — owner of Lake Mary-based Atrium Management Co. with co-developer Luke Wickham — senior vice president in Orlando’s CBRE Inc. (NYSE: CBRE) office— to open the renovated Fort Pitt property at 5565 Old Cheney Highway in Orlando in early 2020.
 The site, built originally in 1923 as a general store, will soon house a new Latin restaurant dubbed Chinchorro 75.

 In addition, the developers plan to build 10 townhomes next to the renovated space and invest roughly $3 million into the project.
 “It’s an area nobody’s talking about,” Wickham said.
 “This neighborhood’s going to pop.”